Natchez Trace Mississippi, USA Travel Guide

 Support local artisans by purchasing unique pottery, jewelry, or original artwork.

-Support the local economy by prioritizing purchases from local businesses and artisans.
-This provides an authentic souvenir and directly supports the community.
+Support the local economy by prioritizing buys from local businesses and artisans.
+This provides an authentic souvenir and contributes directly to the community.